arceruiz/tech-challenge-product/README.md

 # Description

 This service is responsible for persisting and managing the products.
+We have a diagram about a flow of this service [here](./docs/diagrams/product-diagram.png).

 ## Features